The Record of the Year

+The award began in 1998 and was televised on ITV for eight years before being dropped in 2006 after disagreements over the phone voting element.
+Since then, it had been an online poll, administered through the Record of the Year website.
+In 2013, the online poll was axed, signaling the end of the award.
 It became one of the highest rated music TV ceremonies in the UK, boosting sales of CDs and then downloads in the crucial fortnight before Christmas every year.
 For that reason, it was much respected by the industry, labels, publishers and retailers.
 It was the only music award in the UK to be chosen by the public.